-Lafourche Deputy dead after driver rammed into police unit during traffic stop
+Lafourche deputy dead after driver rammed into police unit during traffic stop

 Latest Weather Blog

-Lafourche Deputy dead after driver rammed into police unit during traffic stop
+Lafourche deputy dead after driver rammed into police unit during traffic stop

 THIBODAUX - A deputy with the Lafourche Parish Sheriff's Office died after a suspect rammed into the deputy's vehicle early Sunday morning.